rammurmu/runash-blog/about.md

 WELCOME TO RunAsh MVP🚀

 # 🎤 Introduction
+### About RunAsh
 ###### Last Update<br>01-03-2022<br>

-### About RunAsh ###

 RunAsh Discipline & Culture

-Discipline & Learning is the Backbone of the Development of our Startup Journey & Culture is Behavior
+Discipline & Learning is the Backbone of the Development of our Startup Journey & Culture is Behavior<br>

-A live retail streaming hybrid platform and marketplace

-That lets retailers face-to-face sell their products with customers via live streaming
+A live streaming hybrid platform and marketplace for retailing,were retailers face-to-face meet,showcase,demonstrate,and presentation their products with buyers,we are commite to building new ways to use physical reality experience

-We're committed to building10x affordable, sustainable, efficient OSS

 Currently, India's 73% unorganized retail businesses don't enable online selling